 Continue efforts towards the systematic removal of non-native SAV from within the Upper San Marcos River utilizing a "top-down approach".
-Non-native aquatic vegetation removal maintenance in 2025 will occur from Spring Lake downstream to Cheatham Street.
+Non-native aquatic vegetation removal maintenance in 2026 will occur from Spring Lake downstream to Cheatham Street.
 This segment of river will be classified as a "Maintenance Zone" (Figure 1, shown in green).
+Additional SAV maintenance will occur downstream of Cape's Dam to Stokes Park to maintain areas previously restored as part of recent grand-funded efforts.
 The intent of the maintenance activity within this segment of river is to prevent significant re-growth of non-native submerged and floating aquatic vegetation where intensive SAV restoration has previously occurred and/or where native vegetation is currently predominant in order to limit competition between natives and non-natives and reduce negative impacts to natives caused by expansion of non-native species.